jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab3_POST.md

 ## 0 - Getting Started

 In the previous labs, you likely were using a User Account to perform API requests.
 This however is not ideal for programmatic access.
 In this lab, we are going to show you a recommended way.
-Programmatic access = Service Account
+Service Account

 Assuming you are a Prisma Cloud Administrator yourself, follow the instructions to [Create a new service account](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/manage-prisma-cloud-administrators/add-service-account-prisma-cloud.html) and give it 'System Admin' access.

+Write down the following values you enter, as you will need these again later:

+## TODO: add value table here.

 ### Environment Variables